ankitsaraogi/Weather-App/README.md

 /src

-This contains all the components / containers, which is used to render Weather Application.
-The src files can be used as a framework code to create different Application.
+This contains all the components/containers, which is used to render Weather Application.
+The components/conatiners are React/Redux based.

 /app